rysae7/odin-recipes/README.md

 # odin-recipes

-Basic website for an assignment in odin project using html.
+Basic website for an assignment in odin project using html and css.